Amalia Ciardi Dupré

-Amalia Ciardi Duprè (born 1934) is an Italian sculptor and painter.
+Amalia Ciardi Duprè (1934 – 25 November 2024) was an Italian sculptor and painter.

 Early life and education

 Ciardi Duprè is the great-great granddaughter of sculptor Giovanni Duprè (1817–1882) and grand-niece to her namesake, artist Amalia Duprè (1842–1928), whose statue of Santa Reparata is on the façade of Florence’s Duomo.

 Amalia studied at the Academy of Fine Arts in Florence and later had working experiences in Milan and Rome.
 For about ten years, she taught at the Florence Artistic High School and Art Institute at Porta Romana while she organized personal art exhibitions in Italy and abroad.

 The experience of the end of the Second World War that obliged her family to escape from their house, created in Amalia a desire to become a peacemaker.
 Thus, during the Sixties and the Seventies, she produced art works to denounce war, drugs and every form of oppression within the modern world.
-Starting 1966, she collaborated with several architects including Bicocchi, Monsani, Fagnoni and Berardi creating decorative cycles of sculpture and liturgical furnishings.
+Starting 1966, she collaborated with several architects including Luigi Bicocchi, Roberto Monsani, Raffaello Fagnoni and Pier Niccolò Berardi creating decorative cycles of sculpture and liturgical furnishings.
 From 1970 to 1987, she worked in the small chapel of San Lorenzo in Vincigliata, Florence, where she intended to display the "divine part of every human being" creating the work she called "the Bible for the poor".